 Thanksgiving Cactus is a member of the Cactaceae family.
-Schlumbergera truncata is the parent of many hybrid Schlumbergeras.
+Known by its botanical name Schlumbergera truncata, this is the parent of many hybrid Schlumbergeras.

-Flat stem segments are long and narrow and connected by a mid-rib.
+Thanksgiving cacti have toothed stem segments that are long and narrow, connected by a mid-rib.
 Its deeply indented stems look like crab claws, giving it a second common name, Crab Cactus.

 How to get the blooms.
 Flowering results from shorter, cooler days for 8-10 weeks.
 Putting your cactus outdoors in early fall is ideal.
 Be sure it's in a shaded location.
 Bring it back inside before the first frost.
 Once buds set, don't move the plant around.
 Flower buds are likely to drop off if the plant is moved or suddenly exposed to temperature changes.
 If this happens, don't worry.
 It will bloom beautifully next year.